ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 The IPFS Project Working Group Community serves as the point of coordination for the IPFS Organization.

 **Responsibilities include**:
+- Maintain the IPFS Project Roadmap and Vision.
+- Provide coaching to Working Groups to develop their own planning and goal-setting.
+- Facilitate communication and alignment accross the organization.
+- Research, develop and build new ways to help async teams coordinate at scale.
 - Recognize needs of the project and develop solutions to meet them.

 #### Community